Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 It took us slightly longer to set up than PIA’s Linux app at just under 3 minutes.

-Proton VPN Free is one of the most secure VPNs available.
+Proton VPN is one of the most secure free VPNs available.
 It tunnels your traffic with WireGuard, encrypts it with ChaCha20, and uses Perfect Forward Secrecy for key exchange.

 We tested this with a packet analyzer and found that Proton VPN securely encrypted our traffic on Linux.